-Ron Paul is both the oldest (b.1935) and the most-German (87.5%) of the Republican presidential candidates in 2012.
-Perhaps it ought to be unsurprising, then, that he is also seen to be the strictest on fiscal policy.
+Of the presidential candidates in 2012, Ron Paul was both the oldest (b.1935) and the most German (87.5%).
+Is it unsurprising, then, that he is (seen to be) the strictest on fiscal policy?

 If Ron Paul were not famous and walked the streets of any Central-German town, he would not raise an eyebrow.
 He has a face common in much of Germany.